jkfran/jkfran.com/_posts/2023-05-15-selecting-ideal-self-hosted-vector-database.md

 After conducting comprehensive research and carefully evaluating our options, we found Qdrant to be the ideal choice for our specific needs.
 This Rust-built vector database showcased superior performance and exhibited a significant edge over its competitors in a number of key areas.

 Qdrant's seamless scalability within a Kubernetes environment was a major factor in our decision, as it ensures the database can grow and adapt to our evolving needs.
 Moreover, standout features like dynamic query planning and payload data indexing further solidified its position as our top choice.
 These features collectively contribute to efficient data retrieval and improved search capabilities, which are critical to our operations.

-Adding to its appeal, Qdrant offers the ability to customize business logic on top of similarity matching.
-This flexibility allows us to tailor the database to our specific use cases, making it a compelling solution that can truly cater to our unique requirements.

 For those setting off on a similar journey in the world of vector databases, we plan to use the [official Helm chart](https://github.com/qdrant/qdrant-helm/) for deploying Qdrant in our Kubernetes clusters.
 This resource provides a reliable, streamlined approach to deployment, simplifying the integration process.